 Over two floors.
 Lower ground floor: 1 x double bedroom.
 Shower room with shower, basin and WC.
 Ground floor: Sitting room with dining area and open fire.
 Kitchen.
 Cloakroom with WC and basin.

-Electric panel heaters, night storage heating with open fire.
+Electric panel radiators, with open fire.
 Microwave, fridge-freezer, washing machine, dishwasher, TV with DVD, WiFi, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking.
 Sorry, no pets and no smoking.
 Note: This property has a private water supply which is tested regularly.
 Note: This property does not accept children.

 Looe is Cornwall's second largest fishing port and hence there is always a lively maritime bustle around the quay area of East Looe, which is connected to the quieter West Looe by a seven arched 19th century bridge over the River Looe.

 Cornwall is a region full of history, culture and unique identity.
 So unique in fact that Cornwall has its very own language (Kernowek), flag (St Piran's Banner) and national anthem (Trelawney).
 In 2014 the UK government officially recognised the fine people of Cornwall as a national minority group, meaning that Cornish heritage and traditions now join the Irish, Scottish and Welsh as a protected Celtic group.